Steady Continuous Monitoring is (Just Barely) Impossible for Tests of Unbounded Length: Nearly Impossible is Possible

-Figures \ref{fig_zpseries_tail} shows the results of removing some initial terms from the $p$-series to produce $x_t$.
-The curve for $s = 0$ has no terms removed; it is the curve for $v = 1.1$ from Figure \ref{fig_zpseries}.
+Figure \ref{fig_zpseries_tail} shows the results of removing some initial terms from the $p$-series to produce $x_t$.
+The curve for $s = 0$ has no terms removed.
 Note that removing more terms lowers the required $Z$ scores for significance for most of the $t$ values.
-Figure \ref{fig_zpseries_tail100} shows the same data, but just for the first hundred decision points, where the ordering is reversed: removing more terms increases required $Z$ scores for the initial decision points.